invoke-ai/InvokeAI/docs/installation/INSTALL_DOCKER.md

 ---
-title: Docker
+Title: Docker
 ---

 # :fontawesome-brands-docker: Docker

 ## Before you begin

-- For end users: Install Stable Diffusion locally using the instructions for your OS.
+- For end users: Install InvokeAI locally using the instructions for your OS.
 - For developers: For container-related development tasks or for enabling easy deployment to other environments (on-premises or cloud), follow these